AdobeDocs/experience-platform.es-ES/help/collection/use-cases/personalization/top-bottom-page-events.md

 });

-// Bottom of page, send display events for the items that were rendered.
+// Bottom of page, send display events for the items that were rendered. alloy("sendEvent", {
-// Note: You need to include the viewName in both top and bottom of page so that the
-// correct view is rendered at the top of the page, and the correct view is recorded
-// at the bottom of the page.

-alloy("sendEvent", {
     personalization: {
         includeRenderedPropositions: true